MicrosoftDocs/cpp-docs/docs/standard-library/is-pod-class.md

 ## Syntax

 ```
-template <class Ty>
+template <class T>
 struct is_pod;
 ```

 #### Parameters
- `Ty`
+*T*
 The type to query.

 ## Remarks
- `is_pod<Ty>::value` is `true` if the type `Ty` is Plain Old Data (POD).
+`is_pod<T>::value` is `true` if the type *T* is Plain Old Data (POD).
 Otherwise it is `false`.

 Arithmetic types, enumeration types, pointer types, and pointer to member types are POD.

 A cv-qualified version of a POD type is itself a POD type.

 An array of POD is itself POD.

 A struct or union, all of whose non-static data members are POD, is itself POD if it has:

 -   No user-declared constructors.